DocsBlog

 Tip: Add a Cerberus script

-To help make maintaining a breeze, add this new script to your package.json to use when you need to upgrade Cerberus:
+To help make maintaining a breeze, add these scripts to your package.json to use when you need to upgrade Cerberus:

 "scripts": {